dianaeun/my-little-bookstore/project_mlb/backend/README.md

 ### mutation

 #### createUser
-The createUser mutation will allow us to create users in our application After you createUser, you should copy the _id for the later exploration. (we assume your _id is "5f976afd74382937987f902f" in this example)
+*createUser* will allow you to create a User in our application.
+After you run *createUser*, you should copy the _id for further explorations, listed below. (we assume your _id is "5f976afd74382937987f902f" in this example)
 ```
 mutation{
   createUser(userInput:{email: "haha@haha.com", password: "haha"}){